lingeringsocket/shlurd/docs/words.md

 ## Compound Words

-I know some compound words (with or without spaces or hyphens) from Wordnet:
+I know some compound words (with or without spaces or hyphens) from WordNet:

 ```scala mdoc:processConversation:allowImplicits
 > A big top is a kind of tent.